JingTuch/CaseStudy/README.md

 - When display all books clicked, nauulit yung mga books sa create

 CREATE BOOKS

-- BOOK ID MUST BE INT ONLY. (with validation)
 - THE LIST MUST AUTOMATICALLY REFRESH

 UPDATE BOOKS